peteroupc/html3dutil/tutorials/surfaces.md

     // which is required for lighting to work correctly .setAutoNormal(true)
     // Evaluate the surface and generate a triangle
-    // mesh, using 51 different U-coordinates ranging
+    // mesh, using resolution+1 different U-coordinates ranging
-    // from 0 to 1 (50 subdivisions plus 1), and 51
+    // from 0 to 1, and resolution+1
     // different V-coordinates ranging from 0 to 1
     // Instead of Mesh.TRIANGLES, we could use
     // Mesh.LINES to create a wireframe mesh,
     // or Mesh.POINTS to create a point mesh.
-      .evalSurface(mesh,Mesh.TRIANGLES,50,50);
+      .evalSurface(mesh,Mesh.TRIANGLES,resolution,resolution);
     // Surface generated, return the mesh
     return mesh;
   }

 In the HTML 3D Library, parametric surface objects define one method, "evaluate", which returns a 3D point given a U parameter and a V parameter.
 (By default, U and